-Standard Surety Companies are looking to support contract firms that have a well established history of successfully completeing the size and scope of work they are being asked to bond.
-To determine the amount of surety support (single bond size and aggregate cost to complete limits) the surety will analyse the presented financial information.
+Standard Surety Companies are looking to support contract firms that have a well established history of successfully completing the size and scope of work they are being asked to bond.
+To determine the amount of surety support (single bond size and aggregate cost to complete limits) the surety will analyze the presented financial information.

 All Standard Surety Markets are going to require CPA prepared business financial statements.
 The size of the business as well as the size of the jobs that will need performance and payment bond support will determine the level of presentation required by the surety.

 For contractors looking to do bonded work under $500k with around $1.5 to $2 mil. in outstanding aggregate, many surety companies will accept fully scheduled compilation statements.
 All sureties prefer that the revenue be recognized on a percentage completion basis.

 For contractors doing larger jobs, with annual revenues up to $10 mil. to $15 mil. most surety markets are going to require that the CPA prepare the financial statements on a reviewed basis.
 When you get much larger, the surety underwriters may require audited statements.

 bid, performance, labor and material payment, and maintenance for all size contractors.

 For the Contractor Experienced in using contract bond support, South Coast Surety can review your current support levels and rates.